Brown Bear / Grizzly Bear Hunting

 Look the bear over carefully from all sides, if possible.
 Whether it is a spring or a fall bear, the hide can be rubbed clear down to the skin, rendering the hide worthless as a trophy.
 Pass on such bears, and hold out for something with more hair.

 Another indicator of a bear's size is the width of its track.
 Measure the width of the front pad imprint and you can rough-guess the squared size of the animal.
-Generally, the width of the front pad is measured and two inches is added to calculate the squared size.
-For example, a pad width of six inches would be an eight-foot bear, a width of seven inches would be a nine-footer and a width of eight inches would be a ten foot bear.
+Generally, the width of the front pad is measured and two inches are added to calculate the squared size.
+For example, a pad width of six inches would be an eight-foot bear, a width of seven inches would be a nine-footer and a width of eight inches would be a ten-foot bear.

 How to Measure a Brown Bear Trophy

 With the exception of subsistence hunters, most hunters give some thought to the size of an animal before they harvest it.
 Whether such considerations are based on the conservation ethic of wanting to take mature animals that are in their waning reproductive years, or simply trophy-collecting standards, the preference is generally to take larger animals.
 Some years ago the Boone and Crockett Club was established as a way to recognize animals of unusual size.